A diet high in sugar contributes significantly to depression, anxiety, and stress. Learn how sugar affects the brain and what you can do about it.

 Inflammatory cytokines have been linked to:

 - Alzheimer’s disease

 - bipolar disorder

 - lack of focus

 Currently, the most widely used antidepressants are selective serotonin reuptake inhibitors (SSRIs) which are thought to work by increasing serotonin levels.

 But now there’s evidence that SSRIs are anti-inflammatory.

-SSRIs don’t always work but when they do, it may be for the wrong reason.
+SSRIs don’t always work, but when they do, it may be for an unexpected reason.

-It’s possible that their anti-inflammatory property is responsible for their antidepressant effect.
-(19)
+It seems that their anti-inflammatory properties may be responsible for their antidepressant effect.